 Employers who have the opportunity to let employees work from home should consider recommending this.
-This recommendation is prolonged until 31 December.

 For employees that does not work from home, the employer shall ensure that there is a distance between colleagues in the workplace, that working hours are adjusted so that employees do not have to travel to or from the workplace in rush hour traffic and that good hand hygiene is maintained.